-Community The holder of a mining right that is required to enter into a community 10. developmen development agreement with a qualified community shall take into consideration t agreements to any community development agreements it has with (a) compliment other qualified communities so that such agreements other compliment one another to achieve synergistic agreements community and developmen development across the communities; t plans (b) any existing community development agreements entered into by that qualified community with other holders of mining rights so that its community development agreement compliments such existing agreements, and such mining right holder may, but is not required to, become a party to any such existing agreements; (c) any government local or regional development plans or schemes so that the agreement is in harmony with and compliments such plans or schemes; and (d) any government services provided or which will be provided to a qualified community so as not to displace that service.
-One agreement may include more than one qualified community 11.
-Where the holder of a mining right is required to enter into ratified community development agreements with more than one qualified community, the holder may enter into one or several community development agreements that include multiple qualified communities, but the holder must have a separate community development agreement with a qualified community that does not want to be part of a multiple party agreement.
+10. The holder of a mining right that is required to enter into a community development agreement with a qualified community shall take into consideration -compliment other

+- any community development agreements it has (a) with other qualified communities so that such agreements compliment one another to achieve synergistic development across the communities; - (b) community development any existing agreements entered into by that qualified community with other holders of mining rights so that its community development agreement compliments such existing agreements, and such mining right holder may, but is not required to, become a party to any such existing agreements; - (c) any government local or regional development plans or schemes so that the agreement is in harmony with and compliments such plans or schemes; and - any government services provided or which will (d) be provided to a qualified community so as not to displace that service.

+One agreement 11.
+Where the holder of a mining right is required to enter into ratified may include community development agreements with more than one qualified more than one community, the holder may enter into one or several community qualified development agreements that include multiple qualified communities, but community the holder must have a separate community development agreement with a qualified community that does not want to be part of a multiple party agreement.